Summoned-Archfiend/Understanding-Node/chapters/4_engines.md

 </div>

-If you want an adequate JS representation of this behaviour, like we did previously, take a look at the following code:
+If you want an adequate JS representation of this behaviour, as we did previously, take a look at the following code:

 <pre>
 <code>